aidin36/beneath-a-binary-sky/doc/source/index.rst

 * Each robot is controlled by a separate process which communicates with the server through network.
 Thus, robots can be written in any language, on any platform.
+  In other words, server simulates the physic of the robots, and their brains are on another machine.

+* Because of the separation of robot's brains from the world, there's no rule for, or limits on how robots are think or decide, or how fast or slow they are.

 * Robots can re-produce children.